Last Looks: The Christmas Tree

 Landman is back.
 Love.

-The Last Frontier on Apple is basically what if Conair was a TV series.
-And I started watching it and I'm loving it.
+The Last Frontier on Apple is basically what if Conair Conair was a TV series.
+I and I started watching it, and I'm loving it.

-If you are looking for, it's getting to be that holiday season period where I feel like everybody watches Gilmore Girls.
-Yes.
+Um, if you are looking for, it's it's getting to be that holiday season period where I feel like everybody watches um Gilmore Girls.

 It is so fantastic.
 Sutton Foster is the star of the show.

-which the Paladinos then later did on Etoile as well, the now canceled Prime show.
+which the Palladinos then later did on Etoile as well, the now canceled Prime show.
 But I cannot recommend Bunheads enough.

 I think it's amazing.